Sheet

 • Performing an optional sub-task within a larger task

-• Presenting help info while maintaining the current page and its context
+• Providing help while maintaining the current page and it's context

-• Requesting minimal amounts of information froma user (1-2 fields only)
+• Requesting minimal amounts of information from a user

-• Capturing user’s full attention for something important
+• Capturing user's full attention for vital matters

 When not to use

-• On top of another sheet, as this can create usability issues and confusion
+• Avoid using on top of another sheet as this can create usability issues and confusion.
+View the transitions section for more on interaction logistics.

 a partial sheet with a close button and a grabber to allow for multiple ways to close and collapse